Can you Buy Property in Faroe Islands?

 MPs in the Faroese Parliament, Føroya Løgting, voted in favour of a law on 7 December 2021 restricting foreigners from buying real estate in the country.
 Before the new law came into effect, there were no rules preventing foreign nationals from owning or buying a home or land in the Faroe Islands.

-Located halfway between Scotland and Iceland, the mountainous Faroe Islands are populated by merely 53,500 people.
+Located halfway between Scotland and Iceland, merely 54,500 people live in the mountainous Faroe Islands.
 The small volcanic archipelago consists of 18 islands and is a self-governed part within the Kingdom of Denmark.

 The islanders have not been used to any huge interest in their archipelago until recently and as such restricting foreign nationals from owning real estate has not been relevant.
-This has changed after clever and award-winning campaigns by the official tourist board in the Faroe Islands.
+This has changed after clever and award-winning campaigns by Nordic marketing experts.
+Adventurous travellers now come to the island group to do some of the Best Hikes in the Faroe Islands and to experience the most popular attractions.

-The Faroese Prime Minister, Bárður á Steig Nielsen, brought the matter for parliament in August.
+The Faroese Prime Minister at that time, Bárður á Steig Nielsen, brought the matter for parliament in 2021.
 This was as a respond to an appeal from local authorities who in recent years have been calling for legislation to prevent foreign investors from purchasing properties in the Faroe Islands.

 In an official press release (in Faroese only), the Prime Minister’s Office states that the number of people allowed to buy property in the Faroe Islands as been narrowed from 8 billion to 6 million people.
 Now only people within the Danish Realm can buy property in the Faroe Islands.